Help for Teens

 - Sexual harassment

 Rape culture is a term used to describe the ways in which society blames victims of sexual assault and normalizes sexual violence.
-Rape culture can include things such as songs, TV, advertising, or jokes that make violence against women seem normal or even just a fact of life.
+Rape culture can include things such as songs, TV shows, advertising, or jokes that make violence against women seem normal.

-It is important to note that rape culture can affect all people, regardless of gender and is a contributing factor to the prevalence of the sexual violence perpetrated within our communities.
+It is important to note that rape culture can affect all people, regardless of gender, and is a contributing factor to the prevalence of sexual violence within our communities.
 It can affect anybody and should be everybody’s issue.

 Breaking down myths

 - Not all sexual assaults are violent attacks

 - Everyone has the right to decide what they consent to do sexually

 - Most victims of sexual assault know the assailant